schoben/REST_Flask/README.md

 ## Using the server
 * You can see the test.py with a usage example with some tests
+* It is suggested you create a virtual environment for running the test
+* You will need to have the `requests` library installed

 ## Running the server with a different port
 * Build with specifying the port: `docker build -t flask .  --build-arg port=3000`